pbklink/motif-core/etc/motif-core.api.md

 // Warning: (ae-missing-release-tag) "setTableDirectory" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export function setTableDirectory(value: TableDirectory): void;
+export function setTableDirectory(value: TablesService): void;

 // Warning: (ae-missing-release-tag) "setTableRecordDefinitionListDirectory" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export function setTableRecordDefinitionListDirectory(value: TableRecordDefinitionListDirectory): void;
+export function setTableRecordDefinitionListDirectory(value: TableRecordDefinitionListsService): void;

 // Warning: (ae-missing-release-tag) "setTableRecordDefinitionListFactory" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //